parallax1s/ParallarXiv/README.md

    - Push to the `main` or a feature branch.
 Vercel automatically builds and deploys.
    - Visit the deployed URL to verify you see the placeholder message.

+## API

+`/api/papers` returns a JSON object with two fields:

+- `papers` – the generated list of artificial papers
+- `topicHierarchy` – the topics and subcategories used when generating papers

 ## Merge conflict resolution

 This repository uses a custom `theirs` merge driver to automatically resolve conflicts in favor of the merging branch.
 The `.gitattributes` file configures this driver for all files.
 Configure the driver with: